Our Strawberry Rhubarb Pie Recipe always makes an appearance as one of the first signs of Spring!

 - Following the recipe instructions exactly.

 - Prepare the strawberries and let them rest, so that the extra juices drain away.
-We don’t want soggy bottoms!
+We don’t want soggy bottom crust!

 - Always bake fruit pies at a higher temperature for 10 to 15 minutes, and then turn your oven back as instructed below in the recipe card.